Foxbud/libcclosure/README.md

 Note that `CClosureFree` returns the previously-bound environment.

 `CClosureFree` is thread-safe in the sense that multiple threads may safely call it (along with `CClosureNew`) in parallel.
-However, `CClosureFree` does **not** block if other threads (or even the same thread) are in the middle of calls to the closure.
-Make certain that the closure is no longer in use before de-allocating it.
+It is also safe for a closure to free itself and still return as normal.
+However, there are situations in which calling this function along with others (such as `CClosureGetEnv` and `CClosureGetFcn`) in parallel may result in undefined behavior.

 Test whether or not libcclosure was compiled with multi-threading support using the `CCLOSURE_THREAD_TYPE` global: